 Our rehab program gives you access to more positive means of dealing with the stress of life.
 We have music therapy, neurofeedback therapy, nutritional evaluation, as well as yoga therapy.
 We offer a holistic approach to wellness to address the mind and body.

 Don’t let a Xanax addiction direct your life.
 You can overcome your addiction by going to drug rehab.
 Our detox center in Kemah, TX, can help you begin the process of your recovery.
-Contact us at 866.604.1873, and we’ll get you on the road to wellness and freedom from addiction.
+Contact us today, and we’ll get you on the road to wellness and freedom from addiction.